 There is a component of the FAMIS program, entitled "FAMIS Select," that allows the family to enroll in their employer-sponsored health insurance plan (or a private plan) and have FAMIS pay for a portion of the family coverage.
-The family would enroll their child in FAMIS first, then call (888) 802-5437 to apply for FAMIS Select coverage.
+The family would enroll their child in FAMIS first, then call (888) 802-5437 to find out about FAMIS Select coverage.